 But the master of fencing was a wise man, and he had a great respect for the master of the tea ceremony, so he said, “I will teach you all you require, but first, I ask that you perform the way of the Tea for me one last time.”

 The tea master could not refuse this request.
 As he performed the ceremony, all trace of fear seemed to leave his face.
 He was serenely concentrated on the simple but beautiful cups and pots, and the delicate aroma of the leaves.
 There was no room in his mind for anxiety.
 His thoughts were focused on the ritual.

-And that is exactly what the tea master did when, the following morning, at the crack of dawn he met his opponent.
-The Samurai warrior had been expecting a quivering wreck and he was amazed by the tea master’s presence of mind as he prepared himself for combat.
-The Samurai’s eyes were opened and he saw a different man altogether.
-He thought he must have fallen victim to some kind of trick or deception ,and now it was he who feared for his life.
+That is exactly what the tea master did when, the following morning, at the crack of dawn he met his opponent.
+The samurai warrior had been expecting a quivering wreck and he was amazed by the tea master’s presence of mind as he prepared himself for combat.
+The samurai’s eyes were opened and he saw a different man altogether.
+He thought he must have fallen victim to some kind of trick or deception, and now it was he who feared for his life.
 The warrior bowed, asked to be excused for his rude behaviour, and left the place of combat with as much speed and dignity as he could muster.

 Natasha’s Post Recording Comment